 - The protagonist of Dreamworks' How to Train Your Dragon constructs a weighted-net launcher that successfully knocks a dreaded Night Fury dragon out of the sky during a dragon raid.
 Hiccup ventures into the hills to find the fallen dragon and slay it.
 Upon finding his objective, however, Hiccup takes mercy on the creature, and actually works to hide it from his fellow Vikings.

-- When young Hogarth encounters Brad Bird's The Iron Giant, he finds the robot to be docile and childlike; this is suggested to be the result of a dent in its head upon landing on Earth.
+- In Brad Bird's The Iron Giant, when Hogarth encounters the titular robot, he finds out that it's docile and childlike; this is suggested to be the result of a dent in its head upon landing on Earth.
 However, once the robot goes into Papa Wolf mode, it deploys enough advanced weaponry to eradicate a battalion with frightening ease.
 The director's commentary mentions that the robot was meant to be a military strike probe, designed to eradicate or decimate resistance as a precursor to an Alien Invasion.
 Fortunately for everyone, The Power of Friendship restores the robot to its Gentle Giant mode, whereupon it makes a Heroic Sacrifice to save the townsfolk.

 - In Madagascar, Alex the lion's friendship with Marty the zebra is threatened when Alex's Horror Hunger kicks in after they arrive into the wild.
 However, when Marty is attacked by a pack of fossa (Madagascar's native predators), Alex comes to his rescue in a Big Damn Heroes moment.